 - Select the item or items to import, and then click Configure.

 - Select a template, and then click Profile Details.

 - Map the connector information fields to the template fields.

-If the Workflow configuration option appears below Profile Details, you can choose or create a workflow and question set that will be used to fulfill requests for this service.
+If the Workflow configuration option appears below Profile Details, then you can choose or create a workflow and question set that will be used to fulfill requests for this service.

 Click Queue for Import.

 Click Import Item to complete the import.

 The selected services are successfuly imported, and available on the Services tab.